 Why did we do this?

 We had a few reasons.
 Ketosis, autophagy & detox, tumor management, and we’re both just damnably curious about the effect of food or lack of it on our bodies.
-We’ve seen what Paleo could do, and fasting seemed to fit into our understanding of the Paleo lifestyle (see Seven Pillars of Paleo for more on this.)
+We’ve seen what Paleo could do, and fasting seemed to fit into our understanding of the Paleo lifestyle (buy our eBoook, On Being Paleo for more on this.)

 From what we understand, fasting will put you into ketosis, which means your body burns ketones for fuel.
 Ketones (the things you’re burning when you’re in ketosis) are being talked about as the “fourth macronutrient”.
 The other three are proteins, fats, and the delicious and much maligned carbs.

 All (well, probably most) of us make ketones in our liver, although most of the time that ketone production isn’t turned up full bore because carbs are so much easier to burn.
-Don’t let me get off track here, check out this link if you want to get deep.
+Don’t let me get off track here, check out this interview with Barry Murray if you want to get deep.